Multi Currency Credit Default Swaps Quanto effects and FX devaluation jumps

 \subsubsection{Pricing Equation}

-In this section, we consider the case where liquid currency and pricing currency coincide and are different on the contractual currency.
-As discussed in Section \ref{sec:mechanics}, this is the typical setup arising to price in the USD-market measure CDSs written on European Monetary Union countries, as the standard currency for them is USD.
-If one wants to price a EUR denominated contract for such reference entities in the USD measure, one has first to calibrate the hazard rate to USD-denominated contracts and then the pricing can be carried out using the equations derived in this section.
-This is also the procedure followed to produce the results showed in Section \ref{sec:backtest}.
+In this section, we consider the case where {liquid} currency and pricing currency coincide and are different {from} the {contractual} currency.
+As discussed in Section \ref{sec:mechanics}, this is the typical setup arising to price {in the USD--market measure} CDSs written on European Monetary Union countries, as the standard currency for them is USD.
+If one wants to price a EUR denominated contract for such reference entities in the USD measure, one has first to calibrate the hazard rate to USD--denominated contracts and then the pricing can be carried out using the equations derived in this section.
+This is {also} the procedure followed to produce the results showed in Section \ref{sec:backtest} {below}.

-Without loss of generality, we will study the case of liquid currency and pricing currency associated to the domestic measure $\mathbb Q$.
+Without loss of generality, we will {study} the case {of} liquid currency {and pricing currency associated} to {the domestic measure} $\mathbb Q$.